Connecting Bundles

 <your-organization-id>with your actual organization name from the previous step

-Update the Artifact Resource
+Update the Resource Output

 Open